tm-a-t/TGPy/guide/docs/basics.md

 ## Asyncio

-You can use `async`/`await` in the code.
-Also, the returned value if automatically awaited (if needed).
+You can use `async`/`await` in your code.
+Also, all returned values are automatically awaited (if needed).

 ```python
 import asyncio